Tillerson holds briefing in Saudi Arabia without US press

 It was an unusual move -- past secretaries of state for both major political parties have traditionally traveled with a small group of reporters.
 News organizations pay for the cost of the reporters' travel.

---CNN's Noah Gray, Eli Watkins and Brian Stelter contributed to this story.
+--CNN's Noah Gray, Eli Watkins, Brian Stelter and Rob McLean contributed to this story.